SiddharthGanguli/Machine-Learning-Algorithms/README.md

 ![Equation](https://quicklatex.com/cache3/32/ql_86135f0a811484b2cbe5ab66c03dce32_l3.png)

-3. Define Threshold and Identify Noisy Points <br>
+3. **Define Threshold and Identify Noisy Points ** <br>
    Let's assume that the threshold value is 3 so
    Threshold= 3 X 𝜎
+4. **Identify noisy points by checking if the absolute difference from the mean exceeds the threshold or not : **